digitalrebar/digitalrebar.github.io/slack/README.md

 Update the index2.html file to include the new community diretory

+If you are updating an existing month, delete the HTML file for that month!

 You'll need to update and replace the slack/html/index.html using slack/index2.html as a template

 Also, check permissions/ownership of files!